Out on the Shelves LGBT Film

 Although many gay and lesbian actors have been unable to be open about their sexuality they have been present in cinema since the days of silent films.
 The actors listed are either gay or lesbian themselves or their work may be of special interest to gay and lesbian viewers.

-Books and information are available on these film actors in Arts, Languages & Literature and also in the Central Lending Library, floor 1.
+Books and information are available on these film actors in the Library of Birmingham.

 This is a select list of films with a LGBT theme or they may be of particular interest to gay and lesbian viewers.